 These movies have presented the real side of drug and substance abuse on the big screen and at the same time retained their entertainment quotient.
 Let’s take a look at 5 of these movies-

 Based on a novel, Requiem for a dream is a hard-hitting, brazen and sad portrayal of drug and substance abuse.
 It’s a story of four individuals and their addiction to harmful drugs such as heroin and cocaine.
 Living in Coney Islands, the characters depict the ugly side of drug addiction and how it can ruin the lives of people.

 One of the most powerful portrayals of drug abuse on the large screen, Trainspotting tells the story of a group of young people who turn to heroin and cocaine in an attempt to escape the pain and drudgery of their day-to-day existence.
 They end up suffering the negative consequences of drug addiction.

 This underrated movie tells the story of a recreational drug user and his descent into drug addiction as he struggles to make a career.
 Excellent performances and harsh portrayals of drug addiction makes The Boost a must watch movie.

 This classic movie depicts the problem of alcoholism.
 The movie tells the story of a couple and their downward spiral into the world of alcoholism.
 It’s easily one of the best Hollywood movies based on the subject of alcohol addiction.

 Gridlock’d tells the story of two friends and their attempts to overcome drug addiction after their best friend overdoses.
 The movie portrays how excessive bureaucracy creates hindrances when it comes to ending their habit.
 The movie was inspired by real life experiences.

-Drugstore Cowboy (1989) and Altered State (1980) are two of the other notable movies that have managed to portray the reality of drug and alcohol addiction effectively.
+Drugstore Cowboy (1989) and Altered State (1980) are two of the other notable movies that have managed to portray the reality of effectively.
 Without being preachy or boring, these movies have made people aware of the harms associated with drug addiction.